Filmaholics/cinopsis/README.md

 5. Start the program by using the command <b>meteor npm run start</b>
 6. Visit the running program at <b>http://localhost:3000</b>

+HOW TO UNINSTALL:
+1. Delete all Cinopsis files from your folder system

 ## Closing Thoughts (Developer's Notes)

 CHALLENGES: